noamraph/yubikey-ssh-from-passphrase/README.md

 # Creating a yubikey that allows SSH authentication with a key generated from a passphrase

-This recipe provides a simple Dockerfile that allows you to generate a SSH key from a passphrase and store the generated key on a Yubikey.
+This recipe provides a simple Dockerfile that allows you to generate an SSH key from a passphrase and store the generated key on a Yubikey.
 This will allow you to keep the passphrase on a piece of paper in a safe place, and generate more such Yubikeys if you lost the first one.